davisantosr/davisantosr/README.md

-### Hi there 👋

-Hi, I'm Davi Santos Rocha, a passionate Full Stack Web Developer 🚀 from Brazil.

-- 🔭 I’m currently working on awesome stuff
-- 🌱 I’m constantly learning
-- 👯 This year i will looking to collaborate on open source community
+## Hi, I'm Davi. 😄
+- :computer: Software Developer.
-- 💬 Ask me about anything about software development
+- 💬 Ask me about anything about software development we can learn together.
 - 📫 How to reach me: [davisantosr](https://www.linkedin.com/in/davisantosr/)
 - :octocat: :zzz: My old account [davisantosrocha](https://github.com/davisantosrocha) is no longer used.